WICG/attribution-reporting-api/EVENT.md

 #### Limiting the number of unique destinations per source site

-To further reduce the possibility of a history reconstruction attack, the browser can also limit the number of `destination` eTLD+1s represented by source-sites.
+To further reduce the possibility of a history reconstruction attack, the browser can also limit the number of `destination` eTLD+1s registered by source-sites.

 Strawman: 200 distinct destination sites per-{source site, 1 minute}